 - I. Freedom: definition, legal formulations, the freedom of the press definition, the most important Declarations (UN, OESS, etc.) and other documents (the Constitution of the Republic of Croatia, Electronic Media Act), first activists, first government concessions; the emergence of mass media: the circumstances, the context, the state of media freedom; censorship and other government measures to restrict the freedom of the press and expression. - 2.
 The emergence of mass media: the circumstances, the context, the state of media freedom; censorship and other government measures to restrict the freedom of the press and expression. - 3.
 The development of the activism for the freedom of the press and the freedom of expression: theological approach John Milton (Areopagitica), William Wolwyn (The Compassionate Samartine); access to individual rights: John Lock (Two Treatises of Government), Matthew Tindal, Utilitarianism Jeremy Bentham; John Stuart Mill (On Liberty); first results in the freedom struggle: Bill of Rights (UK), La Declaration des droits de lHomme et du citoyen, Declaration of Independence, Bill of Rights (USA); the rise of mass media struggle: John Peter Zenger, Thomas Erskin, Thomas Pain, Sedition Act, Espionage Act, wars and the freedom of the press, Patriot Act, contemporary views on the press freedom violation Noam Chomsky (film Manufactoring consent), a short summary of the press freedom violation in the SFRJ and the Republic of Croatia. - 4.
 The impact of the press freedom on the development of society, Liberalism and the media relations, the deregulation of media. - 5.
 The first indirect media studies in Europe, literary criticism, F. and Q. Leavis, Thompson; The Frankfurt School, Adorno, Lowental, Benjamin, Marcuse, sociology of knowledge. - 6.
 The beginnings of American communicology and the market research in the first decades of the 20th century in the USA, Walter Lippmann (Public Opinion, chapters 7-8). - 7.
 The beginnings of American communicology and the market research in the first decades of the 20th century in the USA, Walter Lippmann (Public Opinion, chapters 7-8). - 8.
-Preliminary exam 1. - 9.
-Lazarsfeld P. F's position and influence on the development of communicology, People's Choise and other researches, defining the functions of the media, two-step flow communication. - 10.
-Harold Laswell formula of the communication process, investigating the effects of war and political propaganda, group dynamics, the concept of gatekeeping. - II.
-Hovland C. I. study of propaganda influences and social communication, the sleeper effect. - 12.
-Merton R. K study of mass persuasion and its impact, the effects of propaganda, the narcotizing dysfunction of media, an in-depth interview as a research method. - 13.
-Frank Stanton the pioneer in research in communicology on radio programmes; Herta Herzog the impact of the media content on the audience, the media and panic spreading in the socity, the uses-and-gratifications theory, the audience habits. - 14.
-Bernard Berleson research on public opinion, behaviourism, content analysis method; Elihu Katz mass communication, the effects of the mass media, middle range theory (Media effects). - 15.
-The development of communicology in Europe, the history of media research, contributions to the sociology of knowledge, the most important representatives: the preliminary exam 2.
+Lazarsfeld P. F's position and influence on the development of communicology, People's Choise and other researches, defining the functions of the media, two-step flow communication. - 9.
+Harold Laswell formula of the communication process, investigating the effects of war and political propaganda, group dynamics, the concept of gatekeeping. - 10.
+Hovland C. I. study of propaganda influences and social communication, the sleeper effect.

+- II.
+Merton R. K study of mass persuasion and its impact, the effects of propaganda, the narcotizing dysfunction of media, an in-depth interview as a research method. - 12.
+Frank Stanton the pioneer in research in communicology on radio programmes; Herta Herzog the impact of the media content on the audience, the media and panic spreading in the socity, the uses-and-gratifications theory, the audience habits. - 13.
+Bernard Berleson research on public opinion, behaviourism, content analysis method; Elihu Katz mass communication, the effects of the mass media, middle range theory (Media effects). - 14.
+The development of communicology in Europe, the history of media research, contributions to the sociology of knowledge, the most important representatives: - 15.
+The development of communicology in Europe, the history of media research, contributions to the sociology of knowledge, the most important representatives: